Introduction

 Fingerprint has two main products that work together to help you identify and understand your visitors better.

-• Identification: Our main product creates very accurate and stable visitor IDs.
+- Identification: Our main product creates very accurate and stable visitor IDs.
 These IDs help stop fraud by looking at how devices are used and can also make the user experience better.

-• Smart Signals: Along with Identification, Smart Signals provide extra insights into visitor behavior, like spotting bots, VPN use, or tampered browsers.
+- Smart Signals: Along with Identification, Smart Signals provide extra insights into visitor behavior, like spotting bots, VPN use, or tampered browsers.
 These insights help you identify and respond to suspicious activity more effectively.

 Fingerprint Identification vs. FingerprintJS

-Fingerprint offers a product called Fingerprint Identification that is significantly better than our source-available library, FingerprintJS.
+Fingerprint's Identification product is significantly better than its source-available library, FingerprintJS.
 Both tools recognize devices, but Fingerprint Identification gives more accurate and detailed information.
+Please see to the FingerprintJS vs. Fingerprint Identification comparison table for a feature-by-feature breakdown of the differences.

 FingerprintJS